Chiara-Fvw/reciper/README.md

     14.7

 CONFIGURATION:
-  Create a database named XXXX and import the schema.sql file to it.
+  Create a database named reciper and import the schema.sql file to it.
   Insert the seed data by importing the lib/seed-data.sql file.
   Although sharing the user login data is an unsecure practice, I am providing a user-data.sql file for examination purposes.